-Sweet Moroccan Mint Tea (Hot or Iced) ~ this refreshing staple of Middle Eastern culture is easy to make and incredibly refreshing.
+Sweet Moroccan Mint Tea (Hot or Iced) ~ this refreshing staple of North African culture is easy to make and incredibly refreshing.

 Moroccan Mint Tea is a wonderful mid-winter pick me up, and if you are making my MOROCCAN LEMON AND CARDAMOM MEATBALLS, you should really try this to go alongside.
-It’s consumed day and night in the Middle East — if you are a guest in someone’s house you will be immediately offered a glass of it, and it is impolite to refuse.
+It’s consumed day and night in many parts of North Africa and beyond— if you are a guest in someone’s house you will be immediately offered a glass of it, and it is impolite to refuse.
 Why would you?
 It starts with strongly brewed green tea which is sweetened with honey or sugar, and then poured over fresh mint sprigs.
 Mint grows like a weed in most climates, so if you have any outdoor space, or even a large earthenware pot, I highly recommend planting fresh mint.
 Keep it watered and you’ll have the makings for this tea on hand at all times.
 It’s good hot or cold.

 - Strongly brewed green tea